jonasrottmann/realm-browser/README.md

 - [ ] Bidirectional scrolling in the browser window
 - [ ] Clean up
 - [ ] Nice architecture
 - [ ] Live reload the browser if updates happen in the background
+- [ ] Javadoc 📚

 ### License